Keto Diet Meal Plan for Diabetics

 1 cup of Zucchini chips coated in olive oil and 30 gram of parmesan cheese

-150 grams of Avocado salad, with avocado, tomatoes, green bell pepper, lime juice, cucumber.
+One hundred fifty grams of Avocado salad with tomatoes, green bell pepper, lime juice, and cucumber.

-10 Shrimp with olive oil, broccoli, bell peppers, garlic, lime juice.
+10 Shrimp with olive oil, broccoli, bell peppers, garlic, and lime juice.

 10 macadamia nuts – 185 calories